Lunexa-AI/right-line/README.md

 Gweta is an AI‑native legal assistant and workbench for Zimbabwe.

-- **Gweta Web (Enterprise)**: An enterprise research workbench for law firms, enterprises, and government.
+- **Gweta Enterprise (Web)**: An enterprise research workbench for law firms, enterprises, and government.
 It uses an advanced agentic RAG pipeline to deliver evidence-based answers with citations, and is designed to handle complex, multi-step legal queries.
-- **Gweta WhatsApp (Citizens)**: A free chatbot for ordinary citizens (planned continuity), built on the same retrieval foundation.
+- **Gweta Friend (Whatsapp)**: A free chatbot for ordinary citizens (planned continuity), built on the same retrieval foundation.

-Speak in natural language (English, Shona, or Ndebele) and get cited answers from authoritative sources.

 ## ✨ Capabilities